maelle/rmd-blogging-jozi/content/hugo/slides/index.en.md

 weight: 1
 output: hugodown::md_document
 countdown: true
-rmd_hash: 81064851377395ba
+rmd_hash: 293d90f4a1a8cc3a

 ---

 Hugo and hugodown
 =================

-A powerful static generator, a handy WIP package
+A powerful static generator, a handy WIP minimal package

 ------------------------------------------------------------------------